appfuse/appfuse/README.txt

     * Changed from 80 characters per line to 120.
 - Tests using Dumbster updated to always use "localhost" in case the normal mail.host is different.
-- [Struts] UserAction updated to validate the form within the save() action to better support i18n.
+- [Struts] UserAction updated to validate the form within the save() method to better support i18n.
 - Removed unnecessary "database.name" property from PostgreSQL configuration in build.properties.